 producing oxygen and sequestering carbon dioxide as a healthy one.

 monoculture which someone described as a "Green Desert".
-Ivy displaces destroys seedlings
+Ivy smothers

-native species that are vital to a healthy ecosystem.
+native species that are vital to a healthy woodland ecosystem.

 benefit as well.
 Ivy will, if sufficiently well established prevent